 Size – 20.5" x 20.5"

 Thickness – 7mm

-Recommended Uses – Our Gym Flex Tiles are perfect for home or commerial use and have been used as flooring in home gyms, garage gyms, as garage flooring, in commercial gyms, as flooring for basements, as spare room flooring, in kitchens, as flooring in patios, and much more.
+Recommended Uses – Our Gym Flex Tiles are perfect for home or commerial use and have been used as flooring in home gyms, garage gyms, in commercial gyms, as flooring for basements, as spare room flooring, in kitchens, as flooring in patios, and much more.

 Textured pattern interlocking floor tiles are easy to clean.
 Cleaning of these multi use tiles typically includes: